zold-io/zold/README.md

 $ zold node --invoice=5f96e731e48ae21f
 ```

-Grateful users of the system will pay "taxes" to your wallet for processing
+Grateful users of the system will pay "taxes" to your wallet
-of their transactions.
+for the maintenance of their wallets.

 ## How to Contribute